monicahq/laravel-cloudflare/README.md

 # View current Cloudflare's IP blocks

-You can use the following command to see the cached IP blocks.
+You can use the `cloudflare:view` artisan command to see the cached IP blocks:

 ```sh
 php artisan cloudflare:view